bouncytorch/deadlock_stats_editor/README.md

 </details>

+## Why not cross-platform?
+As far as I can tell, workshop tools for Linux do not exist for any Valve title made with Source 2, at least not Counter-Strike 2, which these tools are derived from.
+Besides, currently Deadlock doesn't even have a native Linux build.

+It is possible, however to successfully run this tool under Wine.
+Versions I've tested were: wine-staging 9.21 & 9.22, valve-wine 10.19 - resourcecompiler seemed to have no issues.
+Unfortunately the automatic installation is not possible unless the program is ran in the exact prefix Deadlock's bound to, so you'll have to install and enable the mod manually.
+Refer to this guide for more info on how to install Deadlock mods manually: [https://deadlockmodding.pages.dev/installing-mods](https://deadlockmodding.pages.dev/installing-mods)

 ## How to use?
 - Download the [latest release](https://github.com/bouncytorch/deadlock_stats_editor/releases/latest).
 - Run `randomizer_mod_generator.exe`.
 - Once the generation is finished the program will automatically detect your Deadlock installation, if there is one.